 Attenuation is a problem because as the signal gets weaker, it gets harder and harder to hear it and the device is more likely to make mistakes, or ask the router to repeat what it’s saying.
 This slows everything down.

 Here’s an example of attenuation in action.
 A wired connection has almost no attenuation… and here’s a speed test from a computer that’s hard-wired to the router in our West Coast Operations Center.
-Our Ops center has pretty good internet, rated at 60Mbps down and 65 up, and demand was light when the speed test was done.
-Nothing to complain about.
+Our Ops center has pretty good internet, rated at 300Mbps down and 300 up, and demand was light when the speed test was done.
+With wired internet, we get that speed as long as no other devices are active on the network.
+However, add Wi-Fi into the mix, and things change.
+An iPad held about 6 feet from the router gets about 150Mbps down.
+On the other side of the building, the same iPad on the same network has vastly different results.
+It gets about 6Mbps.
+Which simply…. stinks.

 What can be done?